I often get asked, in this wretched era of Fake News and Self-Awareness being all but dead, where do I go for information I trust?

-Michael Berry If you're tired of people taking themselves too seriously in politics, then Berry's your guy.
-The Houston talk radio host frequently makes me laugh out loud with his snark, and he doesn't pull any punches.
+If you’re tired of people taking themselves too seriously in politics, then Berry’s your guy.
+The Houston talk radio host frequently makes me laugh out loud with his snark, and he doesn’t pull any punches.

 As the New York Times official ISIS correspondent, Callimachi has proven to be a solid source of information when it comes to radical Islam.
 So if you’re a conservative looking for somebody in the mainstream media to help round out your foreign policy perspective, she’s one of the best.

 For a culture dangerously ignorant of basic economics, Colombo isn’t an ECON 101 class.
 He’s kick to the shins with a steel-toed boot.
 No economic indicator is left behind as he analyzes—and often annihilates—our fake economy propped up by our fake monetary policy.
 Even if you don’t always agree, Colombo is worth following just to make sure you’re not missing anything.

 There’s a glut in the market for media watchdogs these days, what with all the low-lying fruit the industry serves up on the regular.
 But Gainor is relentless.
 His account is like the Mall of America for media bias.
 News media, sports media, entertainment media, you name it and he’s likely lit you up for it.
 If you’re in the media anywhere and you’re biased, chances are Gainor has torn the flesh from your sorry bones.